Article

 From the lender’s perspective, friction usually stems from the following:

-These issues aren’t just annoying; they’re operational risks.
-That’s why more capital providers now require structured draw schedules and digital approval logs as part of their underwriting criteria.
+These issues are operational risks and are why more capital providers now require structured draw schedules and digital approval logs as part of their underwriting criteria.

 Purpose-built software helps developers meet those expectations head-on.
 It standardizes how information is submitted, ensures every update is logged in context, and generates audit-ready records automatically.
 When draws follow predictable patterns, approvals move faster, and trust deepens across the capital stack.